KDE/documentation-docs-labplot-org/source/getting_started/quick_start.rst

 This and many other common actions can be invoked from the main menu, a context menu, a toolbar button, or even via a keyboard shortcut.

-After the new project is created, you'll see ``Project Explorer`` on the left, showing the structure of the project, and also ``Properties Explorer`` on the right, showing the properties of the object currently selected in the ``Project Explorer``.
+After the new project is created, you'll see :ref:`interface_project_explorer` on the left, showing the structure of the project, and also :ref:`interface_properties_explorer` on the right, showing the properties of the object currently selected in the :ref:`interface_project_explorer`.

 The project is still empty and we're now going to add some content to it.